 - In a large sauté pan, heat over medium heat.

-- In a large bowl, combine cream cheese, garlic, tomatoes, chicken, mozzarella cheese, feta cheese and parsley.
+- In a large bowl, combine cream cheese, mozzarella cheese, feta cheese, minced garlic, Greek herb seasoning, chopped parsley, cooked chicken and diced tomatoes.
 Set aside.

-- Cut quesadillas into wedges and serve with cucumber slices and olives if desired.
+- Cut quesadillas into wedges and serve with cucumber slices and prepared tzatziki sauce, if desired.

 I originally shared this post in October 2017 but updated it in June 2021 with new photos, video and content.